 Favourite firing method

 - Raku and alternative firing techniques, Cone 6 with colourful Mason stains

 Primary forming method

 - Linda’s work is often burnished and silky smooth to the touch, where her favourite tools are palette knives and silicone ribs, or it’s heavily textured, where she’ll impress anything she can find to use as texture: sink drain mats, embossed wallpaper, pen caps, etc.

 - Pablo Picasso said, “Art washes away from the soul the dust of everyday life.”
-Linda is passionate that people need to absorb enjoyment from beautiful things in their environment, even on a subconscious level.
-Things like music, nature or visually interesting displays allow us to be transported away for a brief moment.
-When she creates, not only is she swept up for that time, but her hope is that someone who looks at her work will be whisked away for a blink, with a smile.
-She hopes her finished pieces are pleasing to the senses, but also create questions around their formation and convey a sense of the energy generated in their creation.
+Linda is passionate that people need to absorb enjoyment from beautiful things in their environment.
+Music, nature, engaging displays allow our minds to be transported away for brief moments.
+When she creates, not only is she swept up for that time, but her hope is that someone who sees her work will also be whisked away for a moment, perhaps with a smile.